 What happened, as you might have guessed, is that all of us were dutifully reviewing the text, but none of us happened to turn our heads sideways to check the spine carefully, and we all missed the error.
 After the decision was made to reprint, and with the conference deadline no longer hanging over our heads, we were able to refine the cover in other ways.
 The author also ended up proposing a few minor revisions for the interior, and the book finally appeared with a correct spine two months later, with its companion book.
 Luckily for the designer, all of us had signed off on the error, so the error was not just on his head, but it was a hard pill for the publisher to swallow.
 Check your spines, folks!

 One other work-related typo I recall was even more embarrassing because of the context, but never fixed.
-It happened around 1990 or 1991 at the Seybold Desktop Publishing conference at Moscone Center in San Francisco (where I staffed a conference booth and was also fortunate enough to meet Bill Gates).
+It happened around 1990 or 1991 at the Seybold Desktop Publishing conference at Moscone Center in San Francisco (where I staffed a conference booth and also met Bill Gates).
 Fortunately, this typo wasn’t my fault, and was no doubt not noticed in time to reprint, or a reprint was deemed too costly.
 Thousands of conference attendees were given a glossy folder with the conference logo in the middle, with “San Francisco, California” printed in large letters in a circle around the logo.
 However, the city was misspelled as “San Fransico.”
 For such an error to happen at a desktop publishing conference, of all places, was particularly ironic.
 I wish I had saved my copy of that folder.

 —29 March 2020